If your rose bushes have clusters of little pink or green bugs, there’s a good chance you have an infestation of rose aphids.

 One of the cheapest organic ways to get rid of rose aphids on plants is to blast them off with a strong jet of water.
 Grab your garden hose and spray the little suckers off your rose bushes.

-The force of the water will knock them from the plant.
+The force of the water will knock them off the plant.
 However, you may need to repeat this a few times to wash away all the aphids.

 6. Garlic Spray

-Make an organic garlic spray to deter aphids.
-Crush about 12 cloves of garlic and soak them in water for at least 24 hours.
+To deter aphids, make an organic garlic spray.
+Crush about 12 garlic cloves and soak them in water for at least 24 hours.

 Next, strain and dilute the garlic water with more water at a 1:10 ratio.
-You can also add a few drops of dish soap, which helps the spray stick to the plant.
+You can also add a few drops of dish soap, which helps the spray stick to the plants.

 Spray the solution directly onto aphid infestations.
-The strong garlic scent will repel the aphids.
+The pungent garlic scent will repel the aphids.

 Moreover, you can turn this home remedy into a rose aphid killer spray by adding one gram of chili pepper.
 This solution will kill the critters on contact.